Art

 ART 267 : Publication Design

 Students learn the fundamentals of designing publications, focusing on typographic systems and the hierarchy of information and using a grid for multi-page documents.
 The course introduces electronic page-layout using industry-standard page-software such as InDesign.
 Students acquire the basic skills and knowledge to design multi-page documents through lectures and hands-on exercises and projects.
-Pre or co-requisite: ART 260 and ART 266, or permission of the instructor or program coordinator.
+Prerequisite: ART 260 and ART 266 with a grade of C or better, or permission of the instructor.
 Three hours critique and three hours studio per week.
 Instructional Support Fee applies.
 Gen. Ed.
 Competencies Met: Human Expression.

 Credits